 - Hit Start

-- Type in “run” and a command prompt will open.
+- Type “cmd” and hit enter.
+A command prompt will open.

 - Type in ipconfig /release and hit enter